-On November 15, 2018, in connection with the Landcadia Business Combination, the Company entered into the Existing Credit Agreement, and on January 17, 2019, in connection with the Bite Squad Merger, the Company entered into the Credit Agreement Amendment, with Luxor Capital (see Note 7 - Debt for additional details).
+On November 15, 2018, in connection with the Landcadia Business Combination, the Company entered into the Credit Agreement, and on January 17, 2019, in connection with the Bite Squad Merger, the Company entered into the First Credit Agreement Amendment with Luxor Capital and the Convertible Notes First Amendment with the Luxor Entities.
+On May 21, 2019, in connection with the Offering, the Company entered into the Second Credit Agreement Amendment with Luxor Capital and the Convertible Notes Second Amendment with the Luxor Entities.
+See Note 7 - Debt for additional details regarding these transactions.
 Jonathon Green, a board member of the Company, is a partner at Luxor Capital.